neurodebian/neurodebian/sphinx/vm.rst

 Working with the virtual machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next video is a demonstration of some basic desktop integration features.
+The NeuroDebian virtual machine has very low maintenance demands.
+We have
+prepared a short video demo that shows most typical procedures that you will
+probably perform while working with NeuroDebian inside a virtual machine:
-It shows how to use the virtual machine in full-screen and seamless mode, shared
+use the virtual machine in full-screen and seamless mode, shared folder access,
-folder access, software installation, as well as suspending and resuming the
+software installation, as well as suspending and resuming the
-virtual machine `[Virtual machine handling video tutorial]
+virtual machine. `[Virtual machine handling video tutorial]
 <http://www.youtube.com/watch?v=OV7fYSEoOeQ>`_